Written by Mark Smith. Published on .

 After perusing the menu during take-off, I settled on the seared prawns for entree, the braised beef short ribs for main, and the seasonal fruit for dessert… I was trying not to appear like I was having my last meal after all, though I could have quite easily enjoyed the chocolate and cherry gateau.
 Served on Royal Doulton bone china plates with exclusive Robert Welch cutlery (or so I’m told), it was paired with sommelier selected wines, or many other beverages.

 After negotiating the hundreds of movies, TV shows, music, even live sports on the huge 23 inch display, I decided to help digestion with a walk to the onboard bar.
-I’ve heard that Emirates is currently updating the decor of it’s A380 bars to a sleek ivory and bronze design, but this flight was still on the waiting list.
+I’ve heard that Emirates is currently updating the decor of it’s A380 bars (shown in the image above) to a sleek ivory and bronze design, but this flight was still on the waiting list.
 Beside this, the bar area can only comfortably house maybe 8-10 people, but the crew member behind the bar was efficient and happy to help, as well as being conversational without being intrusive.